cognitect/transit-js/README.md

 like 64 bit integers and dates without requiring the out of band application logic often encoutered in systems that marshal JSON.

-At first glance this may seem like a performance loss but the implementation of transits maps is tuned and adaptive, delivering performance comparable to plain JavaScript Objects and native ES6 Map implementations.
+At first glance this may seem like a performance loss but the adaptive implementation of transits maps delivers performance comparable to plain JavaScript Objects and native ES6 Map implementations.

 ## Usage